 I hope you love this korokke if you decide to try it out (trust me, it’s worth it)!
 You can always deep fry them if you really want a true korokke experience 😉 But the air fryer makes them wonderfully crispy and delicious.
 Don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment down below; I’m always eager for feedback!
 Happy cooking 🙂

 *This recipe was updated August 10, 2020.

 - 1 1/2 pounds gold or russet potatoes

 - 3/4 cup vegan ground beef

 - 1/2 cup plant milk

-- Boil a pot of water on the stove.
-Meanwhile, peel potatoes and slice into cubes so they cook faster.
-Add potatoes to the boiling water and cook for about 10 minutes, or until you can easily pierce the potatoes with a fork.
+- Peel potatoes and slice into cubes so they cook faster.
+Add potatoes to a pot of water and bring to a boil.
+Cook for about 10-15 minutes, until you can easily pierce the potatoes with a fork.
 Drain and set aside.

 - Peel and diced the onions and carrots.
 Add to a pan over medium heat with a splash of water or oil and cook until onions start to turn translucent.
 Season with a pinch of salt and pepper.